|6mg / 600mcg||9 patches||£27.00|

 Each patch lasts for 7 days.
 Leaving it on too long will have the same effect as it falling off or forgetting to replace it on time.
-If you have forgotten to remove the patch, the action you should take next depends on where you are in your cycle and how long the patch has been left for.
+If you have forgotten to remove the patch, the action you should take next depends on where you are in your cycle and how long the patch has been left on for.

 Week one or two - 48 hours or less:

 Week one or two - more than 48 hours:

-After you remove the patch at the end of the third week, you will apply a new one 7 days later.
+After you remove the patch at the end of the third week, you should apply a new one 7 days later.
 If you forget, what you should do next will depend on how many days late you are in applying the patch.

 Each Evra patch contains 6mg of norelgestromin and 600mg of ethinylestradiol which is released steadily over 7 days.